Alumni Journeys

 Gabrielle Dean, PhD

-Gabrielle Dean is the Curator of Modern Literary Rare Books and Manuscripts for the Sheridan Libraries at Johns Hopkins.
-In the Krieger School of Arts and Sciences, she teaches interdisciplinary classes about literature and books as artifacts.
+Gabrielle Dean is the William Kurrelmeyer Curator of Rare Books and Manuscripts in the Sheridan Libraries and Adjunct Professor in the English Department and the Program in Museums and Society.
 Her research focuses on literary and visual culture from the mid-19th century through the mid-20th century, especially the influence of photography on readers and writers.

 deleonardis